 When "Double Indemnity" was first published in 1935, offers of up to $25,000 were tendered but nothing came of it at the time because the Hays Office considered the novel unsuitable for filming.
 James M. Cain was ultimately offered $15,000 by Paramount.
 He was to get half on signing and the other half if the script was approved by the Hays Office.

-When approached about adapting the novel to the screen, Chandler told Wilder that he had to get at least $150 a week in salary and was surprised when Joe Sistrom told the writer that they had planned to give him $750 a week.
+When approached about adapting the novel to the screen, Raymond Chandler told Billy Wilder that he had to get at least $150 a week in salary and was surprised when Joseph Sistrom told the writer that they had planned to give him $750 a week.

 About 16 minutes into this movie, Chandler is sitting outside an office as Fred MacMurray walks past.
 Chandler glances up at MacMurray from a paperback he is reading, a great clue of his identity.